spatie/icalendar-generator/README.md

 With this package, you can generate calendars for applications like Apple's Calendar and Google Calendar.
 Calendars will be generated in the iCalendar format (RFC 5545) which is a textual format that can be loaded by different applications.
 This package tries to implement a minimal version of  [RFC 5545](https://tools.ietf.org/html/rfc5545) with some extensions from [RFC 7986](https://tools.ietf.org/html/rfc7986).
-It's not our intention to implement these RFC's entirely but to provide a straightforward API that's easy in use.
+It's not our intention to implement these RFC's entirely but to provide a straightforward API that's easy to use.

 ## Example
 ```php